standardebooks/manual/7-high-level-structural-patterns.rst

 			text-indent: -1em;
 		}

 #.
-Poems, songs, and verse that are shorter part of a longer work, like a novel, are wrapped in a :html:`<blockquote>` element.
+Poems, songs, and verse that are a shorter part of a longer work, like a novel, are wrapped in a :html:`<blockquote>` element.

 	.. code:: html